New York Comic Con: A Beginner’s Guide

 5. The ferry.
 If you are staying in New Jersey, you also have the option of taking the ferry across the Hudson.
 There is a terminal on 39th St, just behind the Javits.

-About NYC public transit: If you take any NYC public transit (bus, subway) or the PATH train, you will either need to purchase a Metrocard or sign up for the OMNY app.
-A Metrocard can be done at any subway station – from a machine or from an attendant.
-There is a $1 purchase fee for new cards, and you can put any amount you want on it.
-If you use the OMNY app, you can pay directly with your phone.
-A one-way trip is $2.75.
+About NYC public transit: If you take any NYC public transit (bus, subway) or the PATH train, you will either need to purchase a Metrocard or, even better, if you have a card or mobile app with tap to pay, you can just pay directly at the turnstile.
+A Metrocard can be purchased at any subway station – from a machine or from an attendant.
+There is a $1 fee for new cards, and you can put any amount you want on it.
+A one-way trip is $2.90.
 In-station subway transfers are free and some places allow out of station transfers for free.
 (Check the map for these stations.)
 You can transfer from subway to bus or bus to subway one time for free; the transfer is good for up to 2 hours.

 Getting in Line